Marko01123/Generate_Keystore_And_Certificate_Storage/README.md

 Java GUI application for generating keystore and certificate storage.
 The implementation includes creating a keystore where the user can generate a new AES key and a pair of RSA keys, and display them in a TextArea.
 After that, the user can export a certificate from the keystore, save it in DER format, and display the certificate.
 Certificate encoding in Base64 is also implemented.
 Furthermore, the user can generate a .csr file, certificate signing request.
+Bouncy castle .jar file included in repository.

 These are cmd lines that are implemented in this application:
 1. Creating keystore and generating new pair of RSA keys and storing them into keystore